World War II Air Campaign: Morality

 Tactics

-While not a moral issue, the effectivness of bombing civilian populations has to be considered.
-The German use of terror bombing had some impact on their early campaigns, but there is no evidence that it materially changed the outcome of any major campaign in the German favor.
+The bombing of civilians is not purely a moral issue.
+The effectivness of bombing civilian populations has to be considered as well The German use of terror bombing had some impact on their early campaigns, but there is no evidence that it materially changed the outcome of any major campaign in the German favor.
 In fact Hitler's obsession with mindless destruction and decission to launch the Blitz against London may well have saved the RAF and Britain in the 1940 Battle of Britain.
 The Allied campaign against German industrial did disrupt German war production, but only at enormous cost--over 100,000 Allied aviators lost.
 There is reason to believe that if the Allies from the onset of the campaign had targetted German fuel production that it might have been more effective and less costly.

 Allied Bombing